 If it were up to us, we would have an orb of natural light follow us around wherever we go.
 Unfortunately, we’re stuck in a world of dingy yellows and unflattering fluorescents—ugh.
 However, with the help of some shimmery highlighter, it’s possible to mimic the effect of good lighting—and counteract the bad.
 Do like basically every celeb-makeup artist and lightly pat a shimmery highlighter onto the tops of your cheekbones, cupid’s bow, and in the inner corners of your eyes.
 You’ll instantly have a natural luminosity that will brighten your complexion and draw all eyes to you (in the best way possible.)
 For those that like a liquid-based formula, Giorgio Armani’s Fluid Sheer ($62) is perfection (trust us, it’s worth every dollar and will last forever).
-If you prefer powder, opt for Hourglass’s Ambient Lighting Palette ($58).
+If you prefer powder, opt for Hourglass’s Ambient Lighting Palette ($64).

 It’s no secret that some extra definition (in the form of killer eyeliner) is key when taking a great photo.
 Prior to having your photo taken, follow the advice of Korean model and beauty guru Irene Kim, and use a bold black liner to your advantage—bonus points for adding a wing to create a beautiful cat-eye (um, we know we’re not the only ones with uncomfortably close screenshots of Adele’s face on our phones).
 For a super-black formula that won’t budge until you want it to, try Stila’s waterproof formula ($22).
 Looking for an even more dramatic effect?
-Take a smudge-proof kohl liner (like this one from Smashbox, $20) and line the upper and lower outer edges of your inner lids.
+Take a smudge-proof kohl liner ($21) and line the upper and lower outer edges of your inner lids.
 The overall effect will be all the more alluring.

 Just like a pop of color on your lips helps brighten your entire complexion, a bit of blush can add a seriously gorgeous touch to photographs.
 The trick?
 Pick a color that is a tad brighter or deeper than your go-to hue.
 By starting with a deeper shade, you won’t be tempted to go crazy layering on color (which is pretty much bound to end in clown-like disaster), and your face will instantly have natural definition and glow.
 Though your face-shape can dictate proper blush placement, swiping along the tops of your cheekbones and then lightly blending back toward the ears creates a believable and pretty look.
-We’re currently loving Nars’s Blush in Seduction ($30)—a sangria hue that delivers the prettiest of flushes and is universally flattering.
+We’re currently loving Nars’s Blush ($30) in Seduction—a sangria hue that delivers the prettiest of flushes and is universally flattering.

 Believe it or not, you don’t have to contour the heck out of your face to take a good picture.
 In fact, please don’t.
 Unless you’re Kim or Kylie, an overly contoured face can translate as harsh and unnatural in photos—group and selfies alike.
 Instead, the aforementioned blush, lip, and eye combo should be enough to bring out all of your features in the most natural, forgiving, and flattering way possible.
 However, if a bit more color and definition are calling, opt for a light swipe of matte bronzer around the temples, on the sides of the nose, under the cheekbones, and along the jawline.
-Benefit Cosmetic’s Hoola Matte Bronzer ($28) is a great option due to its non-sparkly formula and not-too-pink, not-too-orange color.
+Benefit Cosmetic’s Hoola Matte Bronzer ($30) is a great option due to its non-sparkly formula and not-too-pink, not-too-orange color.
 Plus, Julianne Hough is a fan.
 So there’s that.